fraziphy/LinearDecoder/README.md

-# linear_decoder.py
+# linear-decoder

 ## Overview

-### _**linear_decoder.py**_ is a Python module designed to integrate techniques required for reconstructing external stimuli from evoked neural signals in response to external stimuli using machine learning approaches.
+### _**linear_decoder**_ is a Python module designed to integrate techniques required for reconstructing external stimuli from evoked neural signals in response to external stimuli using machine learning approaches.
 This tool is particularly useful in neuroscience research, where understanding the relationship between neural activity and external stimuli is crucial.

 One of the fascinating challenges in neuroscience is assessing how reliably neural responses reflect external stimuli.
 A common approach to this is decoding external stimuli from evoked neural responses, which can include various forms of neural data such as: